 A tool that produces deterministic output SHALL emit array and dictionary elements in a deterministic order.

 For some arrays, SARIF requires a specific ordering.
-For example, within stack.Frames, SARIF requires the location object representing the most deeply nested function call to appear first.
+For example, within stack.frames, SARIF requires the location object representing the most deeply nested function call to appear first.

 For other arrays, for example properties.tags, SARIF does not require a specific ordering.
 For such arrays, a tool can ensure the order by sorting the array elements before writing them to the log file.
 For example, it might sort the tags in locale-insensitive alphabetical order.